the-this-pointer/kicad-oled-ssd1306-128x64/README.md

 * Append with Wizard
 * navigate to `SSD1306.pretty`

+### GME12864-80

+The chinneese OLED 128x64 1.3inch screen with 3D model added to repository.
+Just be warned the dimensions of footprint are based on 0.96 inch module.

 ### Further information may be found at https://ownsmarthome.de

 _The links marked with an asterisk (*) are commission links or advertising._